Jelly-Pudding/minecraft-discord-relay/README.md

 ## Features
 - Relay chat messages from Minecraft to Discord and vice versa.
 - Display player join and leave events in Discord.
+- Show player death messages in Discord.
 - Show player avatars in Discord messages.
-- `/list` command in Discord to see online Minecraft players
+- `/list` command in Discord to see online Minecraft players.
+- `/uptime` command in Discord to check server uptime.
 - Server start-up and shutdown notifications in Discord.

 ## Installation